Groups and Inverse Semigroups in Lambda Calculus: Related and further work

 \subsection{Permutation trees and finite idempotents}

 In the next section, the interaction between infinite permutation trees and idempotent $\FPT$s will be fundamental.
-This leads us to study an order on $\PT$ inspired by the natural order and to investigate its maximal elements.
-Recall that $E'=E(\FPT)$.
+This leads us to study a new order on $\PT$ inspired by the natural order and to investigate its maximal elements.
+Recall that $E_\fin=E(\FPT)$.

-\begin{definition} We define ${\le'}$ as the greatest relation on $\PT$ such that if $t \le' u$ with $t=\<\pi;t_1, \ldots, t_n\> \text{ and } u=\<\rho; u_1, \ldots, u_m\>\text{,}$ then \begin{enumerate} \item $\pi = \rho$ and $m \le n$; \item $t_i \le' u_i$ for $1 \le i\le m$ and $t_i \in E'$ for $m < i \le n$. \end{enumerate} \end{definition}
+\begin{definition} We define ${\le_{\fin}}$ as the greatest relation on $\PT$ such that if $t \le_{\fin} u$ with $t=\<\pi;t_1, \ldots, t_n\> \text{ and } u=\<\rho; u_1, \ldots, u_m\>\text{,}$ then: \begin{enumerate} \item $\pi = \rho$ and $m \le n$; \item $t_i \le_{\fin} u_i$ for $1 \le i\le m$ and $t_i \in E_\fin$ for $m < i \le n$. \end{enumerate} \end{definition}

 By coinduction, it is not difficult to see that this is a compatible partial order.
-Moreover, as $E' \subseteq E$, if $t \le' u$ then $t \le u$.
-In the next lemma we establish some properties of the order ${\le'}$.
-The last one asserts some kind of unitarity with respect to $E'$.
+Moreover, as $E_\fin \subseteq E$, if $t \le_{\fin} u$ then $t \le u$.
+In the next lemma we establish some properties of the order ${\le_{\fin}}$.
+The last one asserts some kind of unitarity with respect to $E_\fin$.

 \begin{lemma} Let $t,u \in\PT$.
-Then the following conditions hold. \begin{enumerate} \item There is $e \in E'$ such that $t=eu$ iff there is $f \in E'$ such that $t=uf$. \item If there is $e \in E'$ such that $t=ue$, then $t \le' u$. \item If $f \le' t$ with $f \in E'$, then $t \in E'$. \end{enumerate} \end{lemma}
+Then the following conditions hold: \begin{enumerate} \item there is $e \in E_\fin$ such that $t=eu$ iff there is $f \in E_\fin$ such that $t=uf$; \item if there is $e \in E_\fin$ such that $t=ue$, then $t \le_{\fin} u$; \item if $f \le_{\fin} t$ with $f \in E_\fin$, then $t \in E_\fin$. \end{enumerate} \end{lemma}

 \begin{definition} Let $t=\<\pi; t_1, \ldots, t_n\> \in\PT$.
 We define coinductively $t^{\mathfrak{m}'}$ as: